LeomaiaJr/venvkiller/README.md

 source .venv/bin/activate  # On Windows: .venv\Scripts\activate

 # Install in development mode
-pip install -e .
+pip install -e ".[dev]"

 # Run the development version
 python -m venvkiller.cli

+# Run tests
+pytest tests/
+# Or for more verbose output with coverage
+pytest tests/ -v --cov=venvkiller
 ```

 ## How It Works

-VenvKiller works by recursively scanning directories for Python virtual environments, which it identifies by looking for common markers like `pyvenv.cfg`, `bin/activate`, or `Scripts/activate.bat`.
+venvkiller works by recursively scanning directories for Python virtual environments, which it identifies by looking for common markers like `pyvenv.cfg`, `bin/activate`, or `Scripts/activate.bat`.
 It analyzes each environment to determine:

 1. Size on disk
 2. Last modified date